 Book titles.
 In text, if a book is cited without a product name, that book is part of the hardware documentation.
 It is listed in Table 1 along with its order number.

 Icons.
-Icons such as those shown below are used in illustrations for designating part placement in the system described.
+The icons shown below are used in illustrations for designating part placement in the system described.
 A shaded area in the icon shows the location of the component or part being discussed.